Advanced-Methods-for-Text-Mining-2022/.github/profile/README.md

 ## Hello there

-This is the official GitHub repository for the course Advanced Methods for Text Mining at the Bonn-Aachen International Center for Information Technology, offered to students of University of Bonn and RWTH Aachen University.
+This is the official GitHub page for the course Advanced Methods for Text Mining at the Bonn-Aachen International Center for Information Technology, offered to students of University of Bonn and RWTH Aachen University.

 You can find the official course website at: https://sites.google.com/view/am4tm